 Amid political impasse, ED raids Gehlot's brother in fertiliser scam

-Jaipur, July 22: A company owned by brother of Ashok Gehlot, Agrasen Gehlot, is being raided by the Enforcement Directorate, regarding a fertiliser scam.
+Jaipur, July 22: A company owned by the brother of Ashok Gehlot, Agrasen Gehlot, is being raided by the Enforcement Directorate, regarding a fertiliser scam.

 The raid comes at a time when Rajasthan is witnessing an intense power tussle between Chief Minister Ashok Gehlot and his deputy Sachin Pilot.